plone/documentation/develop/plone/forms/vocabularies.rst

 Dynamic vocabularies' values may change run-time.
 They are usually generated based on some context data.

-Note that the examples below need grok package installed and <grok:grok package="...">
-directive in configure.zcml.

 Complete example with portal_catalog query, vocabulary creation and form

 ::